30 Aug Inherited Property

 If you have inherited a home in a desirable location like San Diego, your best bet is renting it out.
 The good news is you can generate some extra income by renting out the property.
 Renting out a property is a good ways to supplement your income.
 Additionally, it allows you to write off repairs as well as other expenses.
 However, renting out a home can also be a hassle.

 First, you have to have the property inspected and fix any issues.
 Second, you will need to undertake upgrades that will make the property more appealing to prospective renters.
 Third, you will need to research comparable rental properties in San Diego and settle on a rental price.
 Next you will need to establish policies, and don’t forget about the ongoing maintenance and repairs.
 As well, as gaps in between tenants if you don’t have a long-term renter.
 Some heirs solve that issue by hiring a property management company.
+And, some become what is know as an absentee landlord.
+Although there is nothing wrong with living far away from your inherited property.
+What you don’t want to do is be the landlord who doesn’t take care of their property.
+Which is why hiring a property manager is usually the best route for an accidental landlord.

 Hiring A Property Management Company